 How GRASS is involved here?
 There is rgdal.
 Especially if you start with r.external, I don't see any reason it should be somehow linked to GRASS plugin.
 It can be general tool either reading data directly from providers (better I think) or via gdal (rgdal).

-#2 Updated by Paolo Cavallini about 7 years ago
+#2 Updated by Paolo Cavallini over 13 years ago

 Sorry I was unclear.
 Many users find the location-mapset GRASS concept difficult to understand, and cumbersome for one-shot analyses.

 The idea here is to hide this complexity by creating a location on the fly, running the analysis, exporting the result, and load it on the canvas.